QuentinRa/blog.quentinra.dev/programming-languages/others/apis/_general/index.md

 #### Drivers

-You should look on Google/GitHub for drivers/wrappers of your API.
+You should look on Google/GitHub for drivers/wrappers for an API.

 <br>